dougeby/IntuneDocs/InTuneDocs/DeployUse/mam-ca-for-sharepoint-online.md

 ---

-# Create a SharePoint Online conditional access policy for MAM apps
+# Create a SharePoint Online conditional access policy to only allow apps supported by MAM
-You can choose which apps should be allowed to access SharePoint Online and the users who are affected by the policy.
-This topic gives you step-by-step instructions on how to set up app access to SharePoint Online service.
+This topic gives you step-by-step instructions on how to set up conditional access for  Exchange Online to only allow mobile apps that support Intune mobile app management (MAM) policies.

 ## Configure a SharePoint Online policy
 **Step 1:** Sign into the [Azure portal](portal.azure.com) that includes the app access feature.
-If
-are new to the Azure portal experience read the [Azure portal for MAM policies](azure-portal-for-microsoft-intune-mam-policies.md) topic.
+If you are new to the Azure portal experience read the [Azure portal for MAM policies](azure-portal-for-microsoft-intune-mam-policies.md) topic.

 **Step 2:** Go to **Browse >Intune > Intune mobile application management blade > Settings**, and in the **conditional access** section, choose **SharePoint Online**.

 ![Screenshot of the settings blade showing conditional access section and the SharePoint Online blade open](../media/mam-ca-settings-spo.png)

-**Step 3:** On the **Allowed apps** blade, first select whether you want to allow all apps, or if only apps that are supported by Intune MAM policies should have access to Exchange Online.
-If you select the option to only allow apps that are supported by Intune MAM policies, the list of available apps is displayed.
+**Step 3:** On the **Allowed apps** blade, choose **Allow apps that support Intune app policies** option to allow only apps that are supported by Intune MAM policies to have the ability to access SharePoint Online.
+When you select the option to only allow apps that are supported by Intune MAM policies, the list of supported apps is displayed.

 ![Screenshot of the allowed apps blade showing the list of apps](../media/mam-ca-spo-allowed-apps.png)